Regulations for Study Abroad

 These guidelines apply to undergraduate programmes where either:

-- the programme requires a student to undertake study at an approved host institution for a full academic year for the award of credit, i.e. a ‘Full Year Study Placement’
+- The programme requires a student to undertake study at an approved host institution for a full academic year for the award of credit, i.e. a ‘Full Year Study Placement’

 or

-- study is undertaken at another institution for credit in lieu of the credits that the student would have normally taken at Swansea, i.e. a ‘Semester Study Placement’.
+- Study is undertaken at another institution for credit in lieu of the credits that the student would have normally taken at Swansea, i.e. a ‘Semester Study Placement’.

 Regulations for Industrial Practice/Work Placement/Intercalary work placement/work based learning can be found in point 3 of the Bachelor Degrees - Swansea University.
 The Undergraduate Assessment Regulations detail criteria for progression and degree classification.